 - Church of the Immaculate Conception (Towson, MD): Perpetual silent adoration (open to the general public only from 5 a.m. to 10 p.m.)

-- Basilica of the National Shrine of the Assumption (Baltimore, MD): (1) Silent adoration in the adoration chapel on select days and hours (schedule adjusted as needed, based on the general availability of regular adorers); (2) holy hours with the Baltimore Basilica Young Professionals Group in the undercroft chapel on second and fourth Thursday evenings
+- Basilica of the National Shrine of the Assumption (Baltimore, MD): Silent adoration in the adoration chapel on select days and hours (schedule adjusted as needed, based on the general availability of regular adorers)

 - Saints Philip and James Church (Baltimore, MD): Holy hours featuring silent adoration every Wednesday from 7 to 8 p.m.